 Group classes give you the skills and information you need to train your dog.
 They also provide an excellent environment for socialization and working through distractions.
 We operate on the premise that dogs learn quicker and retain longer when they are rewarded for desired behaviors immediately and consistently.

 - Hooked on training?
-Your fifth class and beyond are only $60!
+Your seventh class and beyond are only $66!

 Head Start: for puppies 2-5 months old.
 This is where puppies learn to learn.
 We cover puppy basics including crate training, house breaking, grooming, teething, nutrition, exercise, equipment, and lots of socialization to build a great foundation for a confident, reliable dog.
 We also begin obedience work with sit, down, come, and walking on leash without pulling.
 Remember: what we learn first, we learn best, so it’s critical that puppies learn good manners right from the start.
-This is a revolving class, so it always begins next week!
-Instructors: Nancy Miller (medium and large breed group) and Tamara Herndon (small breed group)
+Instructor: Nancy Miller, Katelyn Thompson

 Manners Matter: designed especially for adolescent dogs 10-24 months old.
 Real-world application of cutting edge techniques.
 We use fun and games to improve your young dog’s self-control and understanding of how to make good choices.
 You will learn to teach your dog to sit, down, come, and stay, and troubleshoot common issues like pulling on leash, barking and jumping on people, charging through doors, nipping, and inappropriate chewing.
-Instructor: Julie Jones-Thornton
+Instructors: Anna Craig

 Basic Obedience: A well-mannered dog is a joy forever!
 This entry-level class is geared toward dogs over two years old.
 The goal is to develop your skills as a trainer while teaching your dog obedience fundamentals.
 We cover important and useful behaviors including sit, down, come, stay, heel, wait, leave it, proper greetings, and more.
 Instructor: Nancy Miller

 Really Reliable Recall: 3-week focus course!
 Easy-to-follow steps to train your dog to come when it really counts, in an emergency.
 Learn how to build trust and ensure safety.
 Once trained, the recall works immediately in any situation, no matter what your dog is doing.
-He doesn’t think, he doesn’t decide, he just comes to you.
-Please note: schedule this class when you can attend all three weeks.
 For dogs of all ages.
 Instructor: Nancy Cambron

-Canine Good Citizen: This is an intermediate-level class that prepares both ends of the leash to pass the AKC Canine Good Citizen certification exams.
-Test items include polite greeting behavior with people & dogs, appearance & grooming, confidence during a short supervised separation from the handler, plus sit, down, come, and stay on command in highly distracting situations.
+Canine Good Citizen and Canine Good Citizen Advanced: These are intermediate-level classes that prepares both ends of the leash to pass the AKC Canine Good Citizen certification exams.
 Check in before registering as we alternate CGC and Advanced CGC classes.
-Instructor: Nancy Cambron
+Instructor: Karly Brown

 Tricks and Techniques: Success early and often is key to building confidence and control.
-We use agility equipment, labyrinths, and other devices to make training easy and great fun.
-We’ll introduce your dog to different surfaces, improve loose leash walking by employing a variety of techniques, show you how to introduce distractions to clarify expectations and improve reliability, and use scent games for mental stimulation and making you more interesting and compelling to your dog.
-We integrate the foundation exercises sit, down, come, and stay in new and interesting ways, making this class a whole lot of fun for both ends of the leash.
-Instructor: Julie Jones-Thornton
+We use agility equipment, labyrinths, and other devices to make training easy and fun.
+We’ll introduce your dog to different surfaces, show you how to use distractions to clarify expectations and improve reliability, and integrate the foundation exercises in new and interesting ways, making this class a lot of fun for both ends of the leash.
+Instructor: Anna Craig